mcmahonemmet/Topological-Recurrence-in-EEG-Dynamics/readme.md

 > **McMahon, E.** — *Topological Recurrence in EEG Dynamics: A Complementary, Wake-to-REM-Graded Descriptor of Sleep-Stage Organisation.*

-The pipeline reconstructs single-channel EEG state-space dynamics with delay embedding, quantifies recurrence via persistent homology (the **K0** metric = within-subject z-score of H1 total persistence), and benchmarks K0 against conventional EEG measures across the **Sleep-EDF Expanded** dataset.
+This pipeline introduces K0, a topologically-derived marker of EEG sleep dynamics that grades monotonically from wake through to REM sleep.
+Validated across 197 nights from two independent cohorts, K0 outperforms conventional spectral measures and remains robust to ocular artefacts and pharmacological intervention.
+The work demonstrates that a single-channel wearable setup can yield laboratory-grade sleep staging insights using geometric methods.
+It reconstructs single-channel EEG state-space dynamics with delay embedding, quantifies recurrence via persistent homology (the **K0** metric = within-subject z-score of H1 total persistence), and benchmarks K0 against conventional EEG measures across the **Sleep-EDF Expanded** dataset.

 The entire analysis runs from a single command, `python run.py`, which orchestrates four stages: `pipeline.py` (core TDA + baselines + stats),